I Want To Be a Better Teacher

 Even the most flexible music educators feel overwhelmed these days.
 Here are some ways to feel confident in the face of swirling change.

 Want to be alerted and get access to the latest

 to the Yamaha Music Educator newsletter today!

-Check out this list of resources, free lesson plans and more to help music educators as they tackle and embrace online teaching.
+Check out this list of resources, free lesson plans and more to help music educators as they continue remote and hybrid teaching.

 Join us in celebrating excellence in music education with the inaugural class of "40 Under 40" educators!